Connecting to a Printer via Wi-Fi

 Printing images individually

-Select the image to print.
+Select the image to be printed.

 - To select the image from index display, press the button.